 Yes.
 There are only handfuls of states that don’t allow you to act as your LLC’s own registered agent but aside from that, this is a fairly common occurrence.
 Appointing yourself as your registered agent is totally free which is the main aspect that draws people to it.
 It’s important, however, to understand the drawbacks of self-designation.

-- registered agent details fall under public access information, meaning that your personal address can be accessed by anyone.
+- statutory agent details fall under public access information, meaning that your personal address can be accessed by anyone.
 This may lead to spam mail and your residence being open to unwarranted visits;

-- as your company’s registered agent, you must present at your registered agent address 5 days a week during standard business hours to receive mailings from the state;
+- as your company’s resident agent, you must present at your address 5 days a week during standard business hours to receive mailings from the state;

 - moreover, being served a lawsuit at your address implies having to receive service of process and other legal actions in front of your family, clients, or partners which is likely to harm your reputability;